authzed/playground/README.md

 [wasm-config.json]: https://github.com/authzed/playground/blob/main/spicedb-common/wasm-config.json
 [jq]: https://jqlang.github.io/jq/

+## Updating the generated protobuf code

+This project uses generated gRPC code to talk to the download API.
+To regenerate:

+1. Install [buf](https://buf.build/docs/installation/) if you haven't already
+1. Run `buf generate`
+1. Commit the changes

 ## Developing your own schema

 You can try both [SpiceDB](https://github.com/authzed/spicedb) and [zed](https://github.com/authzed/zed) entirely in your browser on a SpiceDB Playground deployment thanks to the power of [WebAssembly](https://authzed.com/blog/some-assembly-required).